Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-An appealing attribute for a rental home is a clean, low-maintenance landscaping.
-Most renters prefer a lovely yard that is somewhat easy to take care of.
-Upgrading your rental property’s landscaping with the addition of beautiful plants and trees or making lovely flower beds next to a spacious, verdant lawn area may appear to be a valuable improvement.
-After all, curb appeal plays a crucial part in the perceived value of a rental home
+Well-maintained, low-maintenance landscaping is a desirable feature for a rental home.
+Most tenants seek a tidy, hassle-free yard that’s easy to care for.
+Upgrading your rental property’s landscaping with numerous plants and trees or crafting ornate garden beds alongside a large, lush lawn may appear as a valuable addition.
+After all, curb appeal plays a pivotal role in the perceived value of a rental home.

-Yet, overly spending and developing a high-maintenance yard wastes money as it doesn’t improve the property value or the renter’s contentment.
-In addition, despite the initial allure of the exquisite landscaping, your renter may soon deem it too burdensome and either neglect your property or opt to move out.
-With regard to landscaping a rental property, it is recommended to keep everything simple.
+However, a high-maintenance yard wastes funds as it doesn’t add much to the property value or boost renter’s satisfaction.
+While tenants may initially be drawn to beautiful landscaping, they might soon find it too burdensome and neglect your property or opt to move out.
+When landscaping a rental property, simple is better.

-Wood flooring is popular among homeowners because of its warmth and inherent beauty.
-However, it requires a lot of upkeep and can get damaged from water leaks or unexpected events.
-It is also essential to take into account whether renters will adequately care for a hardwood floor.
+Wood flooring is cherished by homeowners for its natural style and warmth.
+However, it requires a lot of upkeep and is prone to damage from water leaks or other incidents.
+Property owners must also consider whether tenants will adequately care for a hardwood floor.

-Considering all these aspects, it’s important to mention that while wood flooring may be a better upgrade for residents, most renters are content with a low-maintenance look-alike substitute.
-It’s worth remembering that natural hardwood is one of the more expensive upgrades, which indicates you may not recover the installation cost, even if you choose to increase the rent.
+Given these challenges, it’s notable that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option.
+Natural Hardwood is one of the more expensive upgrades, meaning you may not recover the installation cost, even if you increase the rent to offset expenses.

-In today’s rental market, property managers and landlords may be eager to integrate advanced technology like smart thermostats, keyless entry systems, and energy-efficient appliances to attract tenants and stay competitive.
+In today’s rental market, property managers and landlords may be tempted to integrate advanced technology such as smart thermostats, keyless entry systems, and energy-efficient appliances to attract tenants and remain competitive.

 Want to get the most out of your investment properties in North Naples and its vicinity?
 Simply direct your attention to Real Property Management SW Coast!
 Give us a call at 239-790-2840 or send us a message online to discuss how we may assist you in attaining your goals.
 We’re always available.